tsileo/blobstash/docs/lua.md

 // Set the key to value for the given version, -1 means the current timestamp (from server) put(string, string, int) -> table

+// Get the key at the given version and unmarshal the value as JSON, -1 means latest version getjson(string, int) -> any

+// Set the key to value (value will be marshalled with JSON) for the given version, -1 means the current timestamp (from server) putjson(string, any, int) -> table

 // List the keys between start and end (limit results to n) keys(string, string, int) -> table (list)